oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 The use of types in TOSCA also provides the additional benefits of abstraction, information hiding, and reuse.
 TOSCA types can be organized in a *type hierarcy* where one or more type definitions can inherit from another type, each derived type may then be refined.
-This promoted reuse.
-The base type may be abstract and teh derived types may be concrete which promotes abstraction.  **TOSCA node types* and **TOSCA relationship types** define an externally visible *management façade* for entitities of that type while hiding internal implementation details.
+This promotes reuse.
+The base type may be abstract and the derived types may be concrete which promotes abstraction.  **TOSCA node types* and **TOSCA relationship types** define an externally visible *management façade* for entitities of that type while hiding internal implementation details.
 This management façade defines interfaces that